 March 10, 2020, Decided; March 11, 2020, Entered on Docket

 Civil Action No. 19-23988-Civ-Scola

 Order on Motions to Dismiss

-Now before the Court is Amazon.com, Inc.'s ("Amazon") and Susshi International Inc.'s ("Susshi") motions to dismiss the amended complaint.
-For the reasons set forth below, the Court grants the motions to dismiss (ECF Nos.
-35, 36).
+Now before the Court are the Defendants motions to dismiss, one is filed by Amazon.com, Inc. ("Amazon") and the other by Susshi International Inc. ("Susshi").
+For the reasons set forth below, the motions (ECF Nos.
+13, 14) are granted.

 Full case includes Shepard's, Headnotes, Legal Analytics from Lex Machina, and more.